fly-apps/appkata-redistls/README.md

 When the app starts, that volume will be mounted on /data.

 ## Deploy
 We're ready to deploy now.
 Run `fly deploy` and the Redis app will be created and launched on the cloud.
-Once complete you can connect to it using the `redis-cli` command or any other redis client.
+Once complete you can connect to it using the `redis-cli` command or any other Redis client.
 Just remember to use port 10000, not the default port.

 ```
 redis-cli -h redis-example.fly.dev \